AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 where $\mathbf{x}_{k_\mathrm{UE}}$ contains non-zero symbols only at indices $k_\mathrm{UE} + n(2N\lambda_1)$.

 Unlike the per-block approach, per-subcarrier \ac{AFDMA} ensures subcarrier orthogonality in both the affine-frequency and frequency domains.
-This allows for fine-grained multiplexing of \ac{AFDM} and \ac{OFDM} symbols within the same block, as
+This allows for fine-grained multiplexing of \ac{AFDM} and \ac{OFDM} symbols within the same block, as where user $i$ utilizes \ac{OFDM}.